wekitOUNL/wekit_test/WEKITPrototypeHL/ReadMe.txt

 How to use:
 - pull the prefab "Cursor" from the folder "Prefabs" into the scene and add the script "WorldCursor" to the parent object

-XmlIO:
-- helper class for serialization in builds for Windows devices

-How to use:
-- currently WiP, only to be called in NETFX_CORE directives
 --------------------------------------------------------------------